-Eden Prairie School District 272 Superintendent Monitoring Report Policy Name: EL 2.1 Emergency Superintendent Succession Monitoring Timeframe: July 1, 2018-June 30, 2019- July 1, 2019-June 30, 2020 Policy Monitoring Column FOR BOARD USE ONLY Compliance rating: OI is/is not reasonable Policy Quadrant: Executive Limitations Date of School Board Monitoring: August 26, 2019 August 24, 2020 Evidence supports/does not support the OI Include specific evidence for rating conclusion and recommendations.
-Board member name: there to be fewer than two othe en loss of Superintendent services, the Superintendent shall not permit r staff members sufficiently familiar with Board and Superintendent be able to take over with reasonable proficiency as an interim (enter rating and reasoning when appropriate) Operational Interpretation: It is my interpretation that the Board requires a proactive plan that assures uninterrupted leadership of the organization due to a planned or unplanned short-term absence by the Superintendent. expected qualifications.
-The foll ccession be established with licensure, knowledge, and experience as the owing persons and positions are designated to assume District leadership as the order indicated) on behalf of the Superintendent in his/her anticipated or a.
-Assistant Associate Supe b.
-Senior Director of Comn erintendent of Academics and Innovation nunity Education c.
+Eden Prairie School District 272 Superintendent Monitoring Report Policy Name: EL 2.1 Emergency Superintendent Succession Monitoring Timeframe: July 1, 2018-June 30, 2019- July 1, 2019-June 30, 2020 Policy Monitoring Column FOR BOARD USE ONLY Compliance rating: • OI is/is not reasonable Policy Quadrant: Executive Limitations Date of School Board Monitoring: August 26, 2019 August 24, 2020 Evidence supports/does not support the OI Include specific evidence for rating conclusion and recommendations.
+Board member name: Global Constraint: To protect the Board from sudden loss of Superintendent services, the Superintendent shall not permit there to be fewer than two other staff members sufficiently familiar with Board and Superintendent issues and processes who would be able to take over with reasonable proficiency as an interim successor. (enter rating and reasoning when appropriate) Operational Interpretation: It is my interpretation that the Board requires a proactive plan that assures uninterrupted leadership of the organization due to a planned or unplanned short-term absence by the Superintendent.
+It is appropriate that a line of succession be established with licensure, knowledge, and experience as the expected qualifications.
+The following persons and positions are designated to assume District leadership as the "Acting" Superintendent (in the order indicated) on behalf of the Superintendent in his/her anticipated or unanticipated absence. a.
+Assistant Associate Supeb.
+Senior Director of Comm erintendent of Academics and Innovation nunity Education c.
 Senior Director of Student Support Services d.
 Executive Director of Business Services e.
 Executive Director of Human Resources Senior Director of Personalized Learning and Teaching g.
 Senior Director of Communications and Community Relations Position Description Requires a Minnesota District Superintendent License or person currently holding the position is Licensed as a District Superintendent in Minnesota.
-Jus tification: 1.
+Justification: 1.
 MN Statute 123B.143 SUPERINTENDENT.
 Subdivision 1.
 Contract; duties.
 All districts maintaining a classified secondary school must employ a superintendent who shall be an ex officio non-voting member of the school board. a.
 The succession list (#2 above) contains at least two current administrators with District Superintendent certification.
-2. The Assistant Associate Superintendent, executive directors and senior directors are knowledgeable of all major district processes.
+2. The Assistant Associate Superintendent, executive directors and senior directors are knowledgeable of all majo district processes. a.
 These major processes are; educational programs, community education, family education, business services, technology, food services, facilities, human resources, communication and transportation.
 They are knowledgeable due to weekly cabinet meetings routinely held throughout the year.
 These meetings consist of regular discussion, problem solving, and decision making, communication or strategic planning for all major processes within the system.
 3. The Assistant Associate Superintendent, executive directors and senior directors are knowledgeable regarding Eden Prairie school governance and able to follow the correct process for communication and implementation with the board. a.
 All members of the Superintendent's cabinet are involved in writing the policies and are familiar with all Ends, Executive Limitations, Board Management Delegation and Governance Process Policies.
 They are also active in writing and reporting on all Monitoring Reports.
 The superintendent's cabinet members work in partnership with the board governance subcommittee.
 4. The Assistant Associate Superintendent, executive directors and senior directors are fully trained and licensed in their respective fields and have extensive leadership, supervision and organizational development experience. a.
 Degrees, licensure or training for these staff members is available upon request.